xenocrat/chyrp-lite/README.md

 to promote the sale, use or other dealings in this Software without prior written authorization.

-Twig is Copyright 2009-2014 by the Twig Team, distributed under the [new BSD License](https://raw.githubusercontent.com/twigphp/Twig/1.x/LICENSE). jQuery is Copyright jQuery Foundation and other contributors, distributed under the [MIT License](https://raw.githubusercontent.com/jquery/jquery/master/LICENSE.txt).
+Twig is Copyright 2009-2014 the Twig Team, distributed under the [new BSD License](https://raw.githubusercontent.com/twigphp/Twig/1.x/LICENSE). jQuery is Copyright jQuery Foundation and other contributors, distributed under the [MIT License](https://raw.githubusercontent.com/jquery/jquery/master/LICENSE.txt).